KGConf/open-kg-curriculum/curriculum/modules/What_is_a_Knowledge_Graph/What_is_a_Knowledge_Graph.md

 When compared against a traditional tabular database, a knowledge graph provides both  flexibility with data entry, and efficiency in data storage and the computational requirements for queries.

 ### How Knowledge Graphs are Modeled and Used
 Knowledge Graphs are modeled through the use of ontology frameworks such as Resource Description Framework (RDF) and Web Ontology Language (OWL).
 Both RDF and OWL are standardized frameworks used to represent ontologies on the web, allowing information to be expressed and exchanged across a variety of applications without losing meaning [1].
+Ontologies are created and represented by RDF triple stores that express the formal semantics or schema of the dataset.
+These triple stores can then be used to visualize the knowledge graph or query the data using a language such as SPARQL.

 ### Implementation of a Knowledge Graph